AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Coinductive-Calculus.md

   = [-1, -1, 0, 0, -1, -1, 0, -1, -1, 0, 0, 0, 0, -1, 0, -1, 0, -1, -1, 0...]
 ```

 That's pretty cool!
 However, this is not the representation I'll be using for the rest of this post.
 Instead, I want to use something simpler.
-A modification to the digned bit representation is to just use two overlapping intervals and just use bits.
+A modification to the signed bit representation is to just use two overlapping intervals and just use bits.
 Something like

 ```
         1